TITLE 32: ENERGY

 Joint Review Committee on Education in Radiologic Technology

-Regional Institutional Accrediting Agencies
+Regional Accrediting Agencies

-Conjoint Secretariat on the Canadian Medical Association
+Conjoint Accreditation Services of the Canadian Medical Association

-Australian Institute of Radiography.
+Australian Institute of Radiography

-"ARRT" − The American Registry of Radiologic Technologists, 1255 Northland Drive, St. Paul MN 55120-1155, Phone (651) 687-0048, web site: www.arrt.org.
+"ARRT" − The American Registry of Radiologic Technologists, 1255 Northland Drive, St. Paul MN 55120-1155, Phone (651) 687-0048, website: www.arrt.org.

 "Bone Densitometry" − The science and art of applying x-radiation to human beings for determination of site specific bone density.

-"CBRPA" − Certification Board for Radiology Practitioner Assistants, 1074 E 2750 N, Ogden UT 84414-2741, Phone (801) 782-8671, web site: www.cbrpa.org.
+"CBRPA" − Certification Board for Radiology Practitioner Assistants, P.O.
+Box 469, Plaistow NH 03865, Phone (603) 421-2020, website: www.cbrpa.org.

 "Chiropractic Radiographer" – A person other than a licensed practitioner who performs medical radiation procedures and applies x-radiation to the human body for diagnostic evaluation of skeletal anatomy, while under the general supervision of a licensed chiropractor.